-The 2010 Public Report on Stroke Care, published today (19th August) by the Royal College of Physicians puts the RUH in the top 25% of hospitals for our organisation and delivery of stroke care.
+In August results of The 2010 Public Report on Stroke Care, published by the Royal College of Physicians, put the RUH in the top 10% of hospitals for the organisation and delivery of its stroke care.
 All hospitals were scored for their access to stroke clinics, waiting times, patient involvement and the existence of a specialised team for all levels of stroke care and surgery.

 By working with community health teams in Wiltshire and Bath and North East Somerset, patients at risk of having a stroke can be identified more quickly than in recent years and admitted for tests or treatment.
-In addition, 90% of those who have already suffered a stroke will be admitted to a specialist stroke ward.
+In addition, 90% of those who have already suffered a stroke will be admitted to a specialist stroke ward at the RUH.
 In the past many stroke patients were admitted to general wards and this could severely hinder their recovery.